sprestage/journey-octoblog-prerelease/source/_posts/2013-10-06-day-before-code-fellows-starts.markdown

 title: "Day Before Code Fellows Starts"
 date: 2013-10-06 10:35:29 -0800
 comments: true
 categories:
+- Code Fellows
+- family
+- nerves
+- beginning
 ---
-Very nervious today.
+Very nervous today.
 CodeFellows starts tomorrow.
 I'm working out my nerves by thoroughly clearning several rooms in the house, knowing that this sort of thing will fall by the wayside for the next two months.

 I've got my laptop backed up, upgraded to OSX 10.8, and made sure everything still works.